 To ensure adequate inventory supply, we must forecast inventory needs and expenses and place orders sufficiently in advance with our suppliers and contract manufacturers, based on our estimates of future demand for particular products and services.
 Failure to accurately forecast our needs may result in manufacturing delays or increased costs.
 Our ability to accurately forecast demand could be affected by many factors, including changes in consumer demand for our products and services, changes in demand for the products and services of our competitors, unanticipated changes in general market conditions, and the weakening of economic conditions or consumer confidence in future economic conditions, such as those caused by the current COVID-19 outbreak.
 This risk will be exacerbated by the fact that we may not carry a significant amount of inventory and may not be able to satisfy short-term demand increases.
-For example, we have experienced an unexpected increase in demand for our Connected Fitness Products as a result of government shelter-in-place orders in response to the COVID-19 pandemic, which has resulted in inventory shortages and delayed delivery timelines.
+For example, we have experienced an unexpected increase in demand for our Connected Fitness Products as a result of government shelter-in-place orders and other stay-at-home dynamics in response to the COVID-19 pandemic, which has resulted in inventory shortages, delayed delivery timelines and delays in fulfilling support requests.
 If we fail to accurately forecast consumer demand, we may experience excess inventory levels or a shortage of products available for sale.